 The GGMN portal gives insights on the availability of groundwater monitoring data through space and time.
 Groundwater level data and changes occurring in groundwater levels can be displayed on a regional scale.
 Additional data layers and information are available to understand the monitoring data in a broader water-related context.

 Your GGMN Portal

-Member states which are interested in making use of the GGMN are provided with a password protected environment within the GGMN application.
-This allows users to upload, interpolate and analyse the groundwater data using the following options:
+Member states which are interested in making use of the GGMN are provided with a password protected environment within the portal.
+This allows users to upload groundwater data using the following options:

-- Data can be displayed showing the mean, range or change in groundwater level for a selected time period.
+- Data can be displayed showing the mean, minimum, maximum and median change in groundwater level for a selected time period.

-Your GGMN Portal can be configured for one organization, for multiple organizations in one country, multiple organizations sharing an aquifer, or it can be used within projects which aim to collect groundwater data on a regional scale from various sources.
+You can use the GGMN Portal as an user from your own organisation, multiple organisations in one country, multiple organisations sharing an aquifer, or it can be used within projects which aim to collect groundwater data on a regional scale from various sources.

 The GGMN People Network

 The GGMN relies on the participation of groundwater specialists with knowledge of regional hydrogeology.
 Regional (spatial) interpolation of groundwater point measurements is much more than a numerical interpolation and averaging process.
 It needs to be carried out by regional experts with a clear understanding of local hydrogeological conditions, existing monitoring practices, historic developments, socio-economic changes and other relevant factors.
 Therefore, establishing a network of regional groundwater specialists is the key task of the GGMN.